AlbanePATUREL/AI-AND-APPLICATION-Project/README.md

 &emsp; In summary, the Vesuvius Survival dataset blends geographical (DistanceFromV), socio-economic (WealthIndex, Status, ShelterAccess), demographic (Age, Sex), and behavioral (HasPet, ReactionTime) factors to model human survival during a natural disaster.
 Its balanced structure and diverse variables make it ideal for multivariate analysis aimed at uncovering how social class, wealth, distance, and human behavior interact to determine survival outcomes in catastrophic scenarios.

 ## **III)Methodology** ##
-&emsp; -Explaining your choice of algorithms (methods, any modelsfrom AIML libraries) &emsp; -Explaining features or code (if any)
 The dataset used in this study was first imported and examined to understand its structure and content.
 An initial exploration was conducted by viewing sample rows, inspecting variable types, and generating descriptive statistics.
 This stage made it possible to identify irrelevant fields such as CivilianId and Name, which were removed because they carried no predictive value.
 The exploration also provided a preliminary understanding of the distribution of key factors such as age, distance from Vesuvius, wealth index, reaction time, and social status, helping form hypotheses about which variables might influence survival likelihood.

 Before training the predictive model, the dataset underwent a series of preprocessing steps.
 All categorical variables, including sex, social status, and gender, were encoded into numerical values using a label encoder to ensure compatibility with machine learning algorithms.
 The dataset was then split into features (X) and target (y), with the target variable representing survival.
 To ensure fair comparison between variables and avoid scale imbalances, all numerical features were standardized with a StandardScaler.
 The observations were divided into training and testing sets using an 80/20 split, stratified on the target variable to maintain a representative distribution of survivors and non-survivors in both subsets.